DeutscheBahnAG/components/README.md

 Clone this repository and start adding components.
 On the repository for the web site that will include the components, add this repository as a dependency in your `package.json`.

-If you don't publish your component library via `npm`, you can [link to the Git Repository directly](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies).
-Both ways will work, as we don't have a prepublish step but rather build the `dist` folder on the target machine after installing this package as dependency.
+If you don’t publish your component library via `npm`, you can [link to the Git Repository directly](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies).
+Both ways will work, as we don’t have a prepublish step but rather build the `dist` folder on the target machine after installing this package as dependency.

 ### Adding a New Component